 It happens to every child in one form or another – anxiety.
 As parents, we would like to shield our children from life’s anxious moments, but navigating anxiety is an essential life skill that will serve them in the years to come.
+Parents must needs to learn how to calm anxiety in children.
 In the heat of the moment, try these simple phrases to help your children identify, accept, and work through their anxious moments.
 Don’t miss The Confident Child Summit running free online March 3-6, Grab your Free Pass here

 1. “Can you draw it?”